techcow2/NetSim/README.md

 ## 🔒 **Security Considerations**

 - **🔑 Protecting API Keys:**
-  - Avoid hardcoding API keys directly into the script.
-Instead, consider using environment variables or secure configuration files to manage API keys.
   - Ensure that your server is secure and that access to the `api_proxy.php` file is restricted to prevent unauthorized use.

 - **🔐 HTTPS:**